jonhjelm/docs-and-training/general_documentation/deployment_strategy.md

 The currently recommended way to deploy services in CAxMan is to use Docker containers.
 Why that?
 Consider you're developing a service, and you use some of the newest features of that fancy library Foo version 9.
-At the same time, the VM your service should be deployed on might have only Foo version 8.3 available in its repositories.
-This leaves you with the choice of either rewriting your service to fit to the older version of Foo, or manually install the right Foo version on the VM.
+At the same time, the VM your service should be deployed on has only Foo version 8.3 available in its repositories.
+This leaves you with the choice of either rewriting your service to fit to the older version of Foo, or manually install the right version on the VM.
 So far so good.
-But what if you're developing not one but two services which need two different, mutually exclusive versions of a certain tool or library?
+But what if you're developing not one but two services which need two different, mutually exclusive versions of Foo or another tool or library?
 Or if your local development environment has a different Linux distribution (of course with slightly different paths, configurations etc.) than your VM?
 You might end up spending much more time on fiddling with the different environments than you do on what you really want: developing a really cool service.

 Enter Docker.
 A Docker container simply encapsulates the complete environment (libraries, software and their configuration in specific versions) a service needs (and of course the service itself) into a single, portable image.
-This image can run as-is anywhere where Docker is installed.
+This image can run as-is and out of the box wherever Docker is installed.
 It can easily be run several times in parallel, maybe with slightly different configurations.
 Several versions of an image (with different library versions etc.) can run in parallel just as well.
-It's a bring-your-own-environment party, completely independent from the host system.
+It's a bring-your-own-environment party, completely independent from the specifics of the host system.
 This also encourages to develop local and only deploy remotely.
 If it runs locally, it will run remotely just as well.

 It is noteworthy that Docker is _not_ a virtualization solution.
 It directly relies on the host operating system instead of emulating an entirely new host.
-This makes it much fast than virtualizations, and Docker container startup is most often as good as instantaneous.
+This makes it much fast than virtualizations, and starting a Docker container is often as good as instantaneous.

 Another obvious use case for (Docker) containers is load-balancing and automatic scaling: When many instances of a service run in parallel with